hontz1/openwrt/README.md

 # openwrt 19.08
 ------------------

-works out of the box, but has older brcm-wl driver, i think 21.02 has more rangewide.
+works out of the box, but has older brcm-wl driver, i think/realized 21.02 has more rangewide/coverage because of mimo support.